camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/25-sentries/10-sentry.html.md

 ## OnPart

 OnParts are defined on lifecycle transitions for plan items or case file items.
-As the camunda engine does currently not support case file items, it is only possible to use *plan item OnParts*.
+As the Camunda engine does not currently support case file items, it is only possible to use *plan item OnParts*.
 A sentry with an OnPart can be defined as follows:

 ```xml
 <sentry id="Sentry_1">